 Researchers, led by sociologist Dr. Vladeta Ajdacic-Gross from the Institute of Social and Preventive Medicine, University of Zurich, came to this conclusion after having analyzed data from 2.4 million deaths that occurred in a period of 40 years.

-The Swiss scientists associate this phenomenon with two reasons.
+Swiss scientists associate this phenomenon with two reasons.
 The first, which is less likely, argues that people who are seriously ill struggle to stay alive until their birthday in order to celebrate it.

-The records of hospitals confirm that there are increased emergency admissions of patients with heart attacks and other cardiovascular problems on the days of their birthdays.
+The records of hospitals confirm that there are increased emergency admissions of elderly patients with heart attacks and other cardiovascular problems on the days of their birthdays.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2021 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.